r33Cy/ShokoBridge/README.md

 This incompatibility means Plex cannot understand a raw Shoko library, leading to failed scans, incorrectly merged shows, and missing seasons—a problem especially felt on locked-down devices like the Nvidia Shield where alternative solutions are limited.

-**ShokoBridge** is the definitive solution.
+**ShokoBridge** is the definitive, modern solution.
 It acts as an intelligent integration layer:

 1. It uses Shoko to reliably identify every file in your collection.
 2. It leverages Shoko's built-in TMDb integration to get the official movie or season/episode structure for each file, minimizing external API calls.